google/WebFundamentals/src/content/en/updates/2018/07/watch-video-using-picture-in-picture.md

 But why stop there?
 Let's make our button toggle entering and exiting Picture-in-Picture.
-We first have to check if the read-only object `document.pictureInPictureElement` is our &lt;video> element.
+We first have to check if the read-only object `document.pictureInPictureElement` is our video element.
 If it isn’t, we send a request to enter Picture-in-Picture as above.
 Otherwise, we ask to leave by calling `document.exitPictureInPicture()`, which means the video will appear back in the original tab.
 Note that this method also returns a promise.